rfwatson/netflux-kubernetes/README.md

 ## Helm charts

-When required, helm charts can be inflated with:
+When required, Helm charts can be inflated with:

 ```
 # install or update the prometheus helm chart: